 Many dietary supplements contain levels of antioxidants (such as vitamins C and E) that are much higher than the recommended Dietary Reference Intakes for optimal health.

-At this time, many cancer doctors advise against taking high doses of antioxidant supplements during chemotherapy or radiation.
+For now, many cancer doctors advise against taking high doses of antioxidant supplements during chemotherapy or radiation.
 There is a concern that the antioxidants might repair the damage to cancer cells that these cancer treatments cause, making the treatments less effective.
 But others have noted that the possible harm from antioxidants is only in theory.
 They believe that there may be a net benefit in helping to protect normal cells from damage caused by these cancer treatments.

 Whether antioxidants or other supplements are helpful or harmful during chemotherapy or radiation treatment is a major question without a clear science-based answer right now.
 Until more evidence is available, it’s best for cancer survivors getting these treatments to avoid dietary supplements except to treat a known deficiency of a certain nutrient, and to avoid supplements that give more than 100% of the Daily Value for antioxidants.